 A poor credit score indicates to potential lenders that you are risky to lend to.
 If you have a black mark or late payments on your credit file, this could prevent you from getting approved for a new loan.
 Remember, now that Comprehensive Credit Reporting is live, it’s more important than ever to make all your repayments on time.
 If you’re behind on your mortgage repayments on your existing loan, get them paid and up to date before you think about refinancing.

 Check and monitor your credit score and credit file information, so you can make the necessary improvements before you refinance.

 Want to learn more about refinancing?
 Head over to the Learning Hub and get started today.

 Have more questions?
 You might like to speak to an expert.
-Request a free appointment with an Aussie Mortgage Broker today!
+Request a free appointment with an eChoice mortgage expert today!